 EDUC 701 Practicum (total of 9 to 12 credits over 2 semesters)

-Students earning a CAGS degree pass an additional 15 credits (63 Total Credits).
+Students earning the Education Specialist degree pass an additional 15 credits (63 Total Credits).
 Students work with their faculty advisors to choose courses that meet state and national licensure standards, as well as the professional development goals of each candidate.

 John C. Carey (Professor), Carey L. Dimmitt (Associate Professor), Rich Lapan (Professor)